Mr. Payback: An Interactive Movie: Cast

+Release

+Theatrical Release

+Due to its interactive nature, screenings of Mr. Payback were presented in a different manner than those of a standard feature film.

+As it was only designed to run for 20 to 30 minutes, the film would be repeated three times in each screening to match the runtime of a typical feature film, with the audience being given the opportunity to make different choices.

+Audiences were also not asked to be silent during the film, and were instead encouraged to talk and shout as much as they wanted.

+Home media

+The film has never been released outside of its original screenings and is now considered to be lost, with only the original trailer and clips from contemporary TV coverage being known to survive.

+Reception

+Box office

+Despite its modest budget of $1.6 million, ultimately prove to be a financial failure, only managing to gross $241,000 during its theatrical run.
+This low box office return came about as a result of the film's extremely limited release, with only 25 theatres throughout America showing the film due to the $50,000+ each theatre would have to spend to upgrade their screens with the necessary interactive equipment.

-Critical reception
+Critical response

 Mr. Payback received negative reviews from critics.
 Roger Ebert of the Chicago Sun Times gave the film a half-star out of a possible four, and called it "the kind of film where horrified parents might encourage the kids to shout at the screen, hoping the noise might drown out the flood of garbage."
 He and Gene Siskel both commented that while the concept of combining film with interactivity has possibilities, they are not explored by Mr. Payback, which centers on bathroom humor and appeals to the audience's most sadistic urges.
-Ty Burr of Entertainment Weekly tagged the film with an "F" grade.
+Ty Burr of Entertainment Weekly tagged the film with an "F" grade, declaring it to be "horribly written, dreadfully acted, and cretinously plotted."